Is The Firestick Plant Toxic Or Poisonous? The Details

 If your skin comes in contact with Pencil Plant sap, you should sluice the area with cool water right away.
 Take great care not to wash the sap onto another part of your body.

-For example, you should not take a warm or hot shower immediately after handling this plant because this will tend to spread the sap rather than removing it causing even more injury.
+For example, you should not take a warm or hot shower immediately after handling this plant because this will tend to spread the milky sap rather than remove it, causing even more injury.

 If not treated, ingestion of Milk Bush sap can be fatal.
 Always seek medical help for ingestion of Pencil Tree sap.